 Due to a change to the methodology for valuing future contributions in the 2016 valuation, the calculated contribution rates for 2017/18 were generally higher than the 2016/17 rates.
 In 2016 the Authority adopted a smoothing approach for the increase in contributions.
 The approach allows for the impact of the change in methodology to be phased in by way of a cumulative 0.5% of salary per year until the higher rates are attained.
+Ten funding employers continue to have contributions for 2023/24 calculated based on a smoothed rate.

-Under this approach the contribution rates for funding employers for 2022/23 will lie in the range of 14.6% to 19.1% of salary.
+Under this approach the contribution rates (gross of 39% ESCT) for funding employers for 2023/24 will lie in the range of 14.6% to 18.1% of salary.